High School Completion

 How will I get my high school diploma?

-Upon completion of the specific course requirements needed to fulfill Associate degree and high school graduation requirements, students will receive an official diploma from Washington State, awarded by Seattle Central Community College, at the same time they receive their Associate degree.
+Upon completion of the specific course requirements needed to fulfill Associate degree and high school graduation requirements, students will receive an official diploma from Washington State, awarded by Seattle Central College, at the same time they receive their Associate degree.
 Both high school and college graduation status will be noted on the student transcript.